 Glenn Danzig, the former Misfits and Samhain singer, took many by surprise by making a curve between metal and blues.
 Danzig was and is to this day a fantastic album, and in particular the song ‘Mother’ became an anthem for the tormented souls who followed Evil Elvis.
 My mom loved it!

 On the melodic power metal front, Armored Saint gave the world Saints Will Conquer, a fine live documentary, which was my first encounter with the Saint, this wonderful and talented band fronted by John Bush.
+I saw Armored Saint in Berlin a couple of years later, at the oddly billed Rock Hard Festival (Obituary, Morgoth, Sepultura, Blind Guardian and the Saint).
+The atmosphere during the Saint concert wasn’t great, to be honest, which I found weird.
 The band never made it big commercially, but have been appropriately praised in later years after their return to the metal scene.
 Riot released Thundersteel, a great melodic power metal album that enjoyed many spins on my records player when I finally picked it up a year or so after its release.

 On the proggier side of life, Seattle’s Queensrÿche made their magnus opus in 1988: Operation: Mindcrime set new standards for concept albums and the quality of compositions in metal.
 This was the perfect album.
 The story, the vocals, the sound, everything.
-Queensrÿche never managed to top this, their magnum opus, although they made solid attempts throughout the years.
+Queensrÿche never managed to top this album, although they made solid attempts throughout the years.

 Not too far from the style of earlier Queensrÿche efforts were Crimson Glory.
 Their Transcendence album also offered fans of prog induced metal a more than decent alternative to the increasingly extreme direction the business was moving into.